jindrichmynarz/dissertation/parts/fusion.md

 Due to the distinct interpretations of the extent of mandatory and discretionary data by contracting authorities, the resulting aggregated dataset may appear to be incomplete.
 Additionally, public procurement data is typically collected from forms filled out by people, who may inadvertently or purposely enter errors into the data they create.
 A shortcoming of public procurement data that becomes apparent in data integration is the lack of global, agreed-upon and well-maintained identifier schemes for values of attributes of public contracts; such as the award criteria employed in the course of selecting the winning bid for a contract.
-Coletta et al. claim that data integration is harder in the context of public sector data because important metadata is often missing ([2012](#Coletta2012)).
+Coletta et al. claim that data integration is harder in the context of public sector data because important metadata is often missing [-@Coletta2012].
-Fazekas discusses a similar set of issues of public procurement data from Hungary and highlights missing identifiers, imprecise links, and structural weaknesses ([Fazekas and Tóth, 2012](#Fazekas2012), p.
-14).
+Fazekas discusses a similar set of issues of public procurement data from Hungary and highlights missing identifiers, imprecise links, and structural weaknesses [@Fazekas2012, p.
+14].
 A corollary of these issues is that tracking public contracts through the stages of their life-cycle, from their announcement over to completion, is difficult because of the lack of reliable identifiers.
 -->